ProjectDigitalDoctor/DigitalDoctorBackend/README.md

 # DigitalDoctor Backend

+Submission for MSO 2020/2021 by Nils Clauss, Jeffrey Rietzler, Max Heidinger and Can Arsoy.

 This server is for a prototype of an app for digital doctor appointments, prescriptions and medical certificates.
 It has been built for the "Mobile Software Engineering" course at the HS Mannheim.